Franklin D. Roosevelt: Presidency (1933–1945)

-As president, Roosevelt appointed powerful men to top positions but made all the major decisions, regardless of delays, inefficiency, or resentment.
+As president, Roosevelt appointed powerful men to top positions in government.
+However, he made all of his administration's major decisions himself, regardless of any delays, inefficiencies, or resentments doing so may have caused.
 Analyzing the president's administrative style, Burns concludes:

 First and second terms (1933–1941)

 When Roosevelt was inaugurated on March 4, 1933, the U.S. was at the nadir of the worst depression in its history.
 A quarter of the workforce was unemployed, and farmers were in deep trouble as prices had fallen by 60%.
 Industrial production had fallen by more than half since 1929.
 Two million people were homeless.
-By the evening of March 4, 32 of the 48 states – as well as the District of Columbia – had closed their banks.
+By the evening of March 4, 32 of the 48 states—as well as the District of Columbia—had closed their banks.

-Historians categorized Roosevelt's program as "relief, recovery, and reform."
-Relief was urgently needed by tens of millions of unemployed.
+Historians categorized Roosevelt's program as "relief, recovery, and reform".
+Relief was urgently needed by the unemployed.
 Recovery meant boosting the economy back to normal, and reform was required of the financial and banking systems.
-Through Roosevelt's series of fireside chats, he presented his proposals directly to the American public.
+Through Roosevelt's 30 "fireside chats", he presented his proposals directly to the American public as a series of radio addresses.
 Energized by his own victory over paralytic illness, he used persistent optimism and activism to renew the national spirit.